richardbutler/node-spritesheet/README.md

 the Lanczos and Mitchell algorithms, depending on the most appropriate, but you can specify any of the 20-odd [available](http://www.imagemagick.org/script/command-line-options.php#filter).

+You're not locked in to auto-resampling though, you can supply multiple density versions of the same image, if you prefer.

 Additionally, it will add the relevant cross-browser media queries to the CSS.

 ## Requirements